Advanced CSS Units & Functions¶

 Gaps scale smoothly from 12px on small screens to 32px on large screens.

-Use padding-bottom percentage to create aspect-ratio containers (useful for sections with background images):
+Use percentage padding to create aspect-ratio containers without modern CSS (useful for sections with background images):

 /* In a section padding-bottom field for 16:9 aspect ratio */